[Please note that this is work in progress, with almost two thirds of counties completed so far]

 A. How to use this database

-I. For information on a particular location or ecclesiastical / regional organization: load up the parish list / county list / diocese list / archdeaconry list to see which towns and villages are covered in this project and which secular / Church units they belonged to (alternatively, type place names into the respective search boxes immediately to the right);
+I. For identification of locations and ecclesiastical / regional organization: load up the parish list / county list / diocese list / archdeaconry list to see which towns and villages are (or will be) covered in this project and which secular / Church units they belonged to;

 B. Project Information